criptolot/biblepay/contrib/OneClickSanctuary.md

 5. Copy the Sanctuary private key to the controller wallet masternode.conf file, and finish configuration of the Sanctuary.

 All credit goes to MIP for creating the script.
-And of course to Yeshua for maintaining all of BiblePay.
+And of course to Yeshua for maintaining all of Estatero.